-Algiers, 7 November 2023: The African Court on Human and Peoples' Rights (the Court) delivered a judgment in the case of Chrizant John v.
+Algiers, 4 December 2023: The African Court on Human and Peoples' Rights (the Court) delivered a judgment in the case of Kachukura Nshekanabo Kakobeka v.
 United Republic of Tanzania.

-Chrizant John (the Applicant) is a national of the United Republic of Tanzania (the Respondent State).
+Kachukura Nshekanabo Kakobeka (the Applicant) is a national of the United Republic of Tanzania (the Respondent State).
 At the time of filing the Application, he was incarcerated at Butimba Central Prison, Mwanza, having been tried, convicted and sentenced to death for the offence of murder.
-The Applicant alleged violation of his rights during the proceedings before national courts, notably his rights to a fair trial, to life, to dignity, to equality before the law and to equal protection of the law.
+The Applicant alleged violation of his rights under the Charter during the proceedings before the national courts.